Anizo Correia

-Anizo Correia (born 23 May 2003) is a Timorese footballer who plays for Liga Futebol Timor-Leste club AS Ponta Leste and captains the Timor-Leste national team.
+Anizo Correia (born 23 May 2003) is a Timorese footballer who plays for Segunda Divisão club AD San Antonio and captains the Timor-Leste national team.

 Club career

 Liquiçá

 Correia started his career at Liquiçá of the Segunda Divisão until 2018.

 FC Lero

 In 2018, Correia moved to league rivals FC Lero.

 Ponta Leste

 In 2019, Correia moved to Timor-Leste successful club, Ponta Leste of the Primeira Divisão.

 Pyeongchang United

 After playing for five years at Ponta Leste, Correia was scouted by fourth tier Korean side, Pyeongchang United.
 In March 2024, he officially joined the K4 League club.

 Ponta Leste

 In 2025, Correia returned to Timor-Leste to play for Ponta Leste of the Primeira Divisão.

 International career

 In October 2021, Correia represented Timor-Leste in 2022 AFC U-23 Asian Cup qualification.
 He made two appearances for the team during the group stage.

 Two months later, on 14 December 2021, he went on to make his senior international debut for Timor-Leste in the 2020 AFF Championship match against Singapore.

 On 28 May 2022, Correia scored his first international goal in a friendly match against Nepal.